-ALTERNATING RED AND AMBER FLASH: This indicates a refrigerant leak detected near the furnace.
+ALTERNATING RED AND AMBER FLASHES: This indicates that a refrigerant leak has been detected near the furnace.

 1 RED FLASH: This indicates that flame was sensed when there was not a call for heat.
-The control turns on both the inducer motor and supply air blower.
+The control will turn on both the inducer motor and supply air blower.
 Check for a leaking or slow-closing gas valve.

 2 RED FLASHES: This indicates that the pressure switch is closed when it should be open.
-The control confirms that the pressure switch contacts are open at the beginning of each heat cycle and does not let the ignition sequence continue if the pressure switch contacts are closed when they should be open.
+The control confirms that the pressure switch contacts are open at the beginning of each heat cycle and will not let the ignition sequence continue if the pressure switch contacts are closed when they should be open.
 Check for a faulty pressure switch or miswiring.